hardscrabble/hardscrabble.github.io/_posts/2023-03-06-configuring-ale-to-only-run-rubocop-in-projects-that-use-rubocop.md

 category: programming
 ---

-I usually use [rubocop](https://rubocop.org) to help maintain consistency and catch bugs in my Ruby code bases.
+I usually use [rubocop](https://rubocop.org) to help maintain consistency and catch bugs in my Ruby codebases.

 When I'm using Vim, I can see the feedback inline via [Asynchronous Lint Engine, aka ALE](https://github.com/dense-analysis/ale), the terrific vim plugin.
 Here's what it looks like: